 How to make beeswax wraps - iron method

-The beauty of starting with our wax blend blocks, is that there is no measuring, pre-melting and mixing of ingredients needed, so no math, and no aftermath of scrubbing pots and pans!
+The beauty of making your own beeswax wraps with our wax blend blocks, is that there is no measuring, pre-melting and mixing of ingredients needed, so no math, and no aftermath of scrubbing pots and pans!

 With a block of Dee's Bees Food Wrap Blend and an iron, the only cleanup you'll have at the end is to throw away a couple of pieces of baking paper - or keep them for re-use if you plan to make more wraps in future.